MahmoudIbrahims/CodeAlpha_Stock_prediction/README.md

 # Stock Price Prediction for Microsoft

 This project focuses on predicting the future stock prices of Microsoft based on historical data spanning four years.
-The goal is to forecast the stock prices for the next 90 days using machine learning models.
+The goal is to forecast the stock prices for the next 90 days using deep learning models.

 ## Data